f1tenth/f1tenth_doc/getting_started/firmware/drive_workspace.rst

 If you have a **Hokuyo 10LX** that connects over **ethernet**, you'll need to configure the ``eth0`` network.
 From the factory, the 10LX is assigned the IP ``192.168.0.10`` (note that the LiDAR is on subnet 0).

-Open **Network Configuration** in the Linux GUI on the Jetson NX.
+Open **Network Configuration** in the Linux GUI on the Jetson.
 In the IPv4 tab, add a connection so that the ``eth0`` port is assigned:

     * IP address ``192.168.0.15``
     * Subnet mask ``255.255.255.0``